antoinevastel/antoinevastel.github.io/_posts/2017-04-09-history-stealing.md

 title: History stealing using timing attack
 categories: [Security, Privacy]
 tags: [Javascript, Security, Privacy]
-description: Presentation of a side channel attack that leverages time to deduct if a user has visited a link or not.
+description: Presentation of a side channel attack that leverages time to deduce if a user has visited a link or not.
 ---

 <style type="text/css">